rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 - `rustdoc` could accept something like `--cargo-config Cargo.toml` and parse the `Cargo.toml` itself.
-This is still possible, but there are a couple reasons to prefer this RFC's suggestions:
+This is possible, but there are a couple reasons to prefer this RFC's suggestions:
   - Cargo will have the discretion for what exactly data to send.
-For example, `cargo doc --no-default-features` could strip all features that aren't default
+For example, `cargo doc --no-default-features` could strip all features that aren't default, without `rustdoc` needing to be aware of the argument.
   - Documentation systems other than Cargo maintain flexibility.
 For example, `doxygen` could invoke `rustdoc` and pass a favicon URL that doesn't need to come from `rustdoc.toml` or `Cargo.toml`.